petrounias/python-restorable-collections/README.md

 Usage
 =====

-Import the collections wrappers from the :mod:`restorable_collections` module.
+Import the collections wrappers from the `restorable_collections` module.

     from restorable_collections import RestorableDict